-Collaboration is exactly what it takes for great ideas and solutions to come to fruition, and it can also help boost productivity and time management.
+Collaboration tools are exactly what it takes for great ideas and solutions to come to fruition, and they can also help boost productivity and time management.

 Unfortunately, collaboration is occasionally stunted by generation gap in the workplace, although there are ways around this.

 Promoting collaboration is something that can be approached in many different ways, but perhaps the most effective way is to make it a necessity.
 Tasking two or more individuals on a project is often the jumpstart people need to learn they can actually accomplish more by working together.

 Even if there is an initial awkward period, most people find that working with those from other generations is a great way to learn and grow as a professional.

 So many office environments are drab and segmented to the point where people don't even know their fellow employees.
 Partitions can be helpful when someone is knee-deep in work and trying to get some privacy to accomplish things, but they do nothing for bringing staff members together.